Join the Waitlist

 Female sex-steroid hormones and hormone fluctuations throughout the menstrual cycle can affect weight and the body composition in women of reproductive age.
 Appetite and energy requirements change during the menstrual cycle.
 Sex hormones interact to modulate a woman’s energy balance which means that women will have increased energy needs during their luteal phase as compared to their follicular phase.
 Additionally, during the luteal phase, women experience an increase in their appetite as well as food cravings so these should be considered when providing nutritional advice (14).

-Later in life, in the transition to post menopause, other physiological and energy requirement changes will need special consideration.
+Later in life, in the transition to post-menopause, other physiological and energy requirement changes will need special consideration.
 After menopause, women tend to store fat more viscerally (near the organs) which means there is a greater risk for obesity and metabolic syndrome (8).

 Why precision nutrition is the next step